 For many years, north-western Pakistan, which borders Afghanistan, has been marred by military and insurgent operations.
 The result is human suffering and large-scale internal population displacements in an area that is already poorly developed.
 This is compounded by the presence of some 2.7 million Afghan refugees.
 Additionally, Pakistan experiences recurring floods and earthquakes, and suffers some of the world's worst food insecurity and chronic malnutrition.

 The north-western region of Pakistan and the areas bordering Afghanistan are affected by large scale displacements due to insurgency.
 The most recent conflict developments in 2014 prompted the displacement of over a million, adding to people still displaced from previous years and putting a strain on the already limited facilities in the hosting areas.

-In 2017, the European Commission has allocated €7.8 million to provide assistance to internally displaced Pakistanis and Afghan refugees as well as to strengthen the resilience and the capacity of vulnerable communities to better respond to future natural disasters.
+In 2018, the European Union has allocated €5.5 million to provide assistance to internally displaced Pakistanis and Afghan refugees, as well as to strengthen the resilience and the capacity of vulnerable communities to better respond to future natural disasters.

 Current humanitarian actions in Pakistan focus on three separate but interrelated crises: support for people affected by the conflict in the northwest; for Afghan refugees living in Pakistan and for those affected by food insecurity related to climate change and recurrent natural disasters.
 Disaster risk reduction is an integral part of the EU's humanitarian commitment.